Andriy852/ChatBotApp/README.md

 * Conversation Memory: Stores and retrieves past conversations for each user using Firebase.
 * Long-term Context:
     - Fact Extraction: LLM extracts user key facts from a conversation.
-    - ChromaDB Vector Store: Maintains relevant facts about the user in vector store for tailored responses.
+    - Pinecone Vector Store: Maintains relevant facts about the user in vector store for tailored responses.
 * Authentication
     - Secure Login: Email/password via Firebase REST API
     - User Management: